logiclabsacademy/vector.js/README.md

 # Vector.js
-Vector.js is a lightweight JavaScript library for p erforming 2D and 3D vector operations .
+Vector.js is a lightweight JavaScript library for performing 2D and 3D vector operations .
 It provides convenient methods for vector arithmetic ,transformations, and projections.

 ## Installation
 You can include Vector.js directly in your HTML file: